DeViL303/MultiServer3-NautilusFork/README.md

    Nautilus Fork by Home Laboratory
    </h1>

-This repository is now just a place holder with information on Nautilus.
-For the source code of Nautilus and Multiserer the official repo is available [HERE](https://github.com/GitHubProUser67/MultiServer3).
+This repository is a place holder with information on Nautilus.
+For the source code of Nautilus and Multiserver the official repo is available [HERE](https://github.com/GitHubProUser67/MultiServer3).

-This application is the product of the PlayStation Home research done by Home Laboratory members over the last few years.
+This application is the product of the PlayStation Home research done by Home Laboratory team members over the last few years.

-Credits to the developers of Horizon, Multiserver3, UnluacNET, Unluac jar, scetool, HomeLuac :), create_pkg, vgmstream.
+Credits to the AgentDark447 and the developers of Horizon, Multiserver3, UnluacNET, Unluac jar, scetool, HomeLuac :), create_pkg, vgmstream.
 More detailed credits to come.

 <h1 align="center">
    What is Nautilus?
    </h1>

-Nautilus is a Windows GUI that I designed to work on Playstation Home assets on a deeper level than has ever been possible before.
+Nautilus is a Windows GUI designed to work on Playstation Home assets on a deeper level than has ever been possible before.
 The end goal is to have an All-in-One solution for automating common tasks and dealing with the many custom file types used in Home.

 Note: Due to the nature of Homes millions of assets and the many edge cases involved this application will most likely never be "finished".